iusrepo/ius.io/docs/Mirrors.md

 The IUS Upstream Repository can be mirrored via rsync.
 The following is a preferred method as it allows mirrors to remain in sync hourly, but only pulling updates if there has been changes.
-Copy the following script somewhere, and make it executable:
+Copy the following script somewhere, and make it executable.

 `/root/scripts/sync-ius.sh`